konsnos/Battleship/README.md

 ```

 ### 3. Add the players
 The game can be played with 2 players.
-Theoritically more can be added but this hasn't been tested.
+In theory more can be added but this hasn't been tested.

 Players can be either AI or Human.
 AI players can be given a strategy class that defines their way of play.